agile-ts/documentation/docs/packages/react/api/Hooks.md

 ### 👀 Subscribable Instances

-Not only AgileTs States can be bound to React Components, but also all [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) that contain an [`Observer`](../../../main/Introduction.md#observer).
+Not only AgileTs States can be bound to React Components via `useAgile()`, but also all [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) that contain an [`Observer`](../../../main/Introduction.md#observer).
 ```ts